|

 it?
 So, why don't we just use the highest ISO all the time?
 The answer is the

-dreaded 'noise.'
+dreaded 'noise'.
 The image sensor does not suddenly becomes more sensitive just

 because you tell it so by dialing in a higher ISO; it gains that increase in

-sensitivity at the cost of image quality.
+sensitivity at the cost of image quality [due to noise].

 Think of an image